Nancy Dine

-Nancy Dine (March 7, 1937 – September 6, 2020) was an American filmmaker.
+Nancy Lee Dine (née Nancy Lee Minto; March 7, 1937 – September 6, 2020) was an American filmmaker.
 Her documentary Jim Dine: A Self-Portrait on the Walls was nominated for an Academy award in 1996.

 Early life

 Nancy Dine was born in Cleveland, Ohio, in 1937.
 Her parents were a steelworker and a stay-at-home mother.
 She graduated with a degree from Ohio University, where she met and married Jim Dine.